outscale/pulumi-outscale/README.md

 The following configuration points are available for the `OUTSCALE` provider:

-- `osc:region` - (Required) This is the OSC region.
+- `outscale:region` - (Required) This is the OSC region.

-- `osc:accessKeyId` - (Optional) This is the OSC access key.
+- `outscale:accessKeyId` - (Optional) This is the OSC access key.
 It can also be sourced from the `OSC_ACCESS_KEY` environment variable.
-- `osc:secretKeyId` - (Optional) This is the OSC secret key.
+- `outscale:secretKeyId` - (Optional) This is the OSC secret key.
 It can also be sourced from the `OSC_SECRET_KEY` environment variable.

 ## Reference